 It seems as if writing on a fourth season of Discovery has started, too, even though CBS hasn't formally ordered one yet.
 In a chat with Gold Derby, Kurtzman mentioned that, despite the challenges presented by Covid-19, "we have actually been able to get quite ahead in scripts for upcoming seasons of Discovery".
 This at least does mean season 4 is in the planning stage, but given the popularity of the show it's likely CBS will renew it once again.

-Star Trek: Discovery season 3 trailer: watch the Star Trek Day footage
+Star Trek: Discovery season 3 trailer: watch the opening title sequence

 Let the video above play on after the trailer to watch a panel with Kurtzman, Paradise, and, David Ajala (Nightflyers) who plays new character Cleveland Booker.
 As reported by Variety at San Diego Comic-Con 2019, Kurtzman said Booker or ‘Book’ "is going to be a character that breaks the rules a little bit."